2009 Women's Cricket World Cup final

-The 2009 Women's Cricket World Cup Final was a Women's One Day International match between the England women's cricket team and the New Zealand women's national cricket team, played on 22 March 2009 at the North Sydney Oval in Australia.
+The 2009 Women's Cricket World Cup final was a Women's One Day International match between the England women's cricket team and the New Zealand women's national cricket team, played on 22 March 2009 at the North Sydney Oval in Australia.
 It was the culmination of the 2009 Women's Cricket World Cup, the ninth edition of the tournament.
 England won the final by four wickets, clinching their third World Cup title and their first outside England.
-It was the second time that the two teams had met at this stage of a World Cup; England won their previous final contest in 1993.
+It was the second time that the two teams had met in a World Cup final; England won their previous final contest in 1993.

 Both teams were unbeaten in the first group stage.
-In the second, known as the Super Sixes, New Zealand and England finished first and second to qualify directly for the final; New Zealand had only lost to England, while England had already guaranteed their place in the final when they lost their last match to Australia.
+In the second round, known as the Super Sixes, New Zealand and England finished first and second to qualify directly for the final; New Zealand had only lost to England, while England had already guaranteed their place in the final when they lost their last match to Australia, who were the defending champions.
 England were considered the favourites for the final.
 The New Zealand captain, Haidee Tiffen, won the toss, and opted to bat first.
 Her side were bowled out for 166 runs.
 The all-rounder Lucy Doolan, batting at number nine, was the highest scorer for New Zealand with 48.
 Nicky Shaw, one of England's bowlers, took a career-best four wickets for 34 runs.
 In their response, England built an opening partnership of 74 runs and continued to score steadily.
 Despite regularly losing wickets, they reached the winning total with 23 balls to spare, earning England their first World Cup title for 16 years.
 Shaw, who had initially not been in the England starting lineup, was named player of the match, having replaced the injured Jenny Gunn minutes before the game started.